shaneturner/download_controlnet_models/README.md

 ## Notes
-This script requires the **tqdm** and **urllib** packages You can install it with `pip install tqdm urllib`.
+This script requires the **tqdm** and **requests** packages You can install it with `pip install tqdm requests`.
 You may want to use your venv if needed as this might already contain some of these packages.